 In the schoolhouse, Michael's mask appears to have long, blonde hair.
 This is because the mask is a second type of mask made for the film and intended to use it, however the mask with darker hair was chosen but during re-shoots, the blonde mask was used and seen in multiple parts of the film, although the school scene is the only replacement mask.

-After viewing a rough edit it was decided that the movie was too soft, so they brought in special effects wizard John Carl Buechler for one day of extra "blood" filming.
+After viewing a rough edit it was decided that the movie was too soft, so the producers brought in special effects expert John Carl Buechler for one day of extra "blood" filming.
 The thumb in the forehead and the redneck's head getting twisted were both done by him.

 In the original script, Sheriff Meeker was killed in a battle with Michael in the basement where the furnace was knocked over and caused the house to catch on fire.
 Originally, the house was supposed to be up in flames during the infamous rooftop sequence.
 This was eliminated due to budgetary constraints and Sheriff Meeker was kept alive.